 Finding the Best Places to Retire Since 2006!

-Today Greenville is a shopping, dining and cultural hub that is undergoing a Renaissance.
+Today Greenville is a shopping, dining and cultural hub that is undergoing a renaissance.
 Although it remains a small city that sometimes struggles with "good ole boy" politics, it has received national attention for turning its once decaying downtown into an inviting, leafy, walkable area with a slightly European ambiance.
-It is home to swanky restaurants, hotels, pubs, cute shops, elegant condos, fun art galleries and Falls Park, a pretty waterfall park with a 345-foot long suspension bridge.
-This is all thanks to an active city hall and a business vision that in the 1970s started replacing the declining textile base with new industries, including automobile manufacturing, software development, biotech, aviation and engineering.

-The cost of living is 5% below the national average.
-Politically, residents lean very much to the right.
+The cost of living is 16% below the national average.
+Politically, residents lean to the right.
 Thirty-five percent of locals are age 45 or better, and more than 40% hold at least a four year college degree.
-The city has grown by 10% in the last 10 to 15 years and is racially diverse.
+The city has grown 10% in the last 10 years.

-The median home price is $180,000.
+The median home price is $305,000, reflecting a 5% increase since last year.
 Neighborhoods have a rural quality and are peppered primarily with ranch ramblers and raised ranch ramblers, although there are apartments, town homes and custom estates, too.
 Many residences sit on a large, wooded lot.

 Greenville's cultural fabric is as impressive as its downtown, particularly for a metropolis of this size.
 The beautiful Peace Center for the Performing Arts has a Broadway series, and the Carolina Ballet Theatre is a professional classical ballet company and contemporary dance group.
 The Greenville Little Theatre mounts productions from writers as diverse as Shakespeare and Oscar Wilde.
 The Warehouse Theater, in an old textile building, performs up to 15 shows a year.
-The Greenville Chorale, the Greenville Light Opera Works (GLOW), the Greenville Symphony Orchestra and the Greenville Chautauqua all have loyal followings.
+The Greenville Chorale, the Greenville Light Opera Works (GLOW), the Greenville Symphony Orchestra and the Greenville Chautauqua all present performances throughout the year.

 First Fridays Art Walk, Greenville Open Studios and the West Greenville Arts Festival are regular events.
 The Greenville County Museum of Art has a significant Andrew Wyeth collection.
 One of the last Frank Lloyd Wright homes built is here, too.
 Bob Jones University, a Christian university, and Furman University, a private liberal arts university, are small, with 2,500 to 3,500 students each.
 The University Center was founded to give residents access to higher learning and houses programs from six larger universities, including Clemson University and the University of South Carolina.